2025 Women's Emerging Nations Trophy

-The 2025 ICC Women's Emerging Nations Trophy is the inaugural edition of the Women's Emerging Nations Trophy, a Twenty20 International (T20I) cricket tournament taking place from 18 to 30 November 2025 in Thailand.
-The tournament is being contested by the top eight associate member teams, including the five teams with ODI status and the three other highest-ranked teams in ICC Women's T20I Team Rankings as of 1 May 2025.
+The 2025 ICC Women's Emerging Nations Trophy was the inaugural edition of the Women's Emerging Nations Trophy, a Twenty20 International (T20I) cricket tournament that took place from 20 to 30 November 2025 in Thailand.
+The competition was launched to support the ICC's strategy to promote women's cricket and expand worldwide participation.

+The tournament was contested by the top eight associate member teams, including the five teams with ODI status and the three other highest-ranked teams in ICC Women's T20I Team Rankings as of 1 May 2025.

+Thailand won the tournament on net run rate, after four teams tied with five wins each.